robseb/rsyocto/doc/guides/2_FPGA_HARDIP.md

         ```bash
            FPGA-gpoWrite -h acdc
         ```
-    * On other direction writes the FPGA the value *0xacdcacdc* to the HPS
+    * On the other direction writes the FPGA the value *0xacdcacdc* to the HPS
         ```bash
            FPGA-gpiRead -h acdc
         ```